pirolen/ranlp2025-churchslavic-ift/README.md

-# ranlp2025-lendvaietal-churchslavic-instructionfinetuning
+# rabout

-Appendix of the RANLP2025 conference paper _Instruction Finetuning to Attribute Language Stage, Dialect and Provenance Region to Historical Church Slavic Texts_ by P. Lendvai, U. Reichel, A. Jouravel, A. Rabus, and E. Renje.
+This is the Appendix of the RANLP2025 conference paper _Instruction Finetuning to Attribute Language Stage, Dialect and Provenance Region to Historical Church Slavic Texts_ by P. Lendvai, U. Reichel, A. Jouravel, A. Rabus, and E. Renje.

 ## Appendix